Juliaj/udacity-data-scientist/starbucks-challenge.md

     Values for responded is balanced.

-The delta of values (0, 1) in training and test label sets are within 3%, we can conclude that our training/testing dataset is nearly balanced.

 ### Training

-#### Model evaluation metrics

-The training dataset is well balanced in terms of distribution of of labels.
-Evalaution metrics like precision, recall, and f1-score are good to use.
+It is important to select **evaluation metrics** before training starts.
+From above, our train/teset dataset are well balanced in terms of distribution of of labels.
+Evalaution metrics like precision, recall, and f1-score are suitable to use.

 - precision answers: what portion of postive identificaiton was actually correct?
 - recall answers: what portion of active postive was identified correctly?
 - F1-score represents "the harmonic mean of the precision and recall metrics".

-In our training, we premarily focus on using f1-score.
+In the training process below, we focus on using f1-score in conjunction with confusion matrix.

 #### Choice of Classifers

 There are many different type of classifers that we can choose from sklearn.
-We are going to try out three: RandomForestClassifier, GradientBoostingClassifier and AdaBoostClassifier and compare their performance.
+We are going to try out three here:

-    [RandomForestClassifier(random_state=42),
-     GradientBoostingClassifier(random_state=42),
-     AdaBoostClassifier(random_state=42)]
+- RandomForestClassifier
+- GradientBoostingClassifier
+- AdaBoostClassifier

+and compare their performance.

-For the first path, we are just going through all classifers without any addtional tuning params to see how they fair.
+For the first path, we are just going through all classifers without any addtional tuning to see how they fair.

 ```python
 clf_names = []